Portrait in oils

 Oil sketch

 My art teacher said that she was learning oil painting.
-Influenced by her remark, I decided to bring oil paints and media to the studio on the next week.
+I was influenced by her remark.
+So the next week I decided to bring oil paints and media to the studio.
 That session was on 30 October, 2019.
-I chose to depict a lady survivor of a car accident.
-She then bought my completed artwork.
+I chose to depict a lady.
+She had survived a car accident.
+She bought my completed artwork.

 Oil painting

-In the 7th century, central Asian Buddhists mixed oil with pigment, to create durable murals.
-By the 15th century, northern European painters, such as Jan van Eyck and Robert Campin, pioneered practical oil painting techniques for use on panels and canvas.
-In the 17th century, oil painting became dominant in European fine art, with artists like Rembrandt and Vermeer utilising its the versatility.
+In the 7th century, central Asian Buddhists mixed oil with pigment.
+They created durable murals.
+During the 15th century, painters in northern Europe, notably Jan van Eyck and Robert Campin, developed innovative oil painting techniques.
+They made works on wooden panels and canvas.
+In the 17th century, oil painting became dominant in European fine art.
+Rembrandt and Vermeer utilised its versatility.
 In the mid 19th century, John Goffe Rand invented the paint tube.
 This made pre-mixed oil paint portable, durable, and instantly usable.
 That innovation enabled the rise of plein air painting and Impressionism.

 Oil paints' slow drying and fluid consistency are good for blending and smooth transitions.
 They depict light and shadow.
 High pigment concentration provides rich, intense colours.